-Our results of operations depend primarily on the charter hire rates that we are able to realize, and the demand for drybulk vessel services.
-After reaching historical highs in mid-2008, charter hire rates for Panamax and Capesize drybulk vessels reached near historically low levels.
+The decline and volatility in charter rates in the drybulk market reflects in part the fact that the supply of drybulk vessels in the market has been increasing.
+Demand for drybulk vessel services is influenced by global financial conditions.
+Global financial conditions remain volatile and demand for drybulk services may decrease in the future.
+There has been a pattern of volatility in recent years.
+For example, after reaching historical highs in mid-2008, charter hire rates for Panamax and Capesize drybulk vessels reached near historically low levels.
 For example, the Baltic Drybulk Index, or "BDI," declined from a high of 11,793 in May 2008 to a low of 663 in December 2008, which represents a decline of 94% within a single calendar year.
-On February 3, 2012, the BDI reached a low of 647, due to a combination of weak demand and further growth in vessel supply.
-As of February 15, 2013, the BDI was 753.
+See also "Item 3.
+Key Information-D. Risks Inherent in Our Industry and Our Business-The international drybulk shipping industry is cyclical and volatile, and charter rates during 2014 were significantly lower than their highs in the middle of 2008 reaching recently all time lows; these factors may lead to further reductions and volatility in our charter rates, vessel values and results of operations."